Last Updated on April 19, 2021

 Bali is preparing to open its doors to foreign visitors on September 11.
 The island has banned international travel for several months to curb the spread of COVID-19.
 A three-step phase of reopening will be implemented, and the government will adopt new policies to adhere to the “new normal”.

 However, the Governor of Bali has emphasized that this plan is not yet final.
 They might postpone the reopening at a later date, depending on the development of the Covid-19 situation on the Indonesian island.
 If local transmissions remain low, then they might push through with the September reopening.
+As of the moment, Indonesian borders are opened for people with Single-Entry Business Visas 211 and new KITAS, all other visas for leisure purposes is still on hold.

 Japan is one of those countries that many tourists are looking forward to visiting.
 And although the Japanese authorities have not yet revealed when they will reopen their borders for foreign tourists, there have been reports that the country will be opening its doors for tourists this September.
 According to reports, the country will be accepting foreign visitors in stages.
 First, they will accept visitors on essential travels.
 The second stage will be students and other education-related visits.
 Tourists may have to wait a little bit longer because Japan will only start accepting general tourists on the third and final stage of its border reopening.